 - An automatic reward system that rewards participants for finding errors in smart contracts.

-OpenZeppelin audits blockchain security and open source tools.
+OpenZeppelin audits blockchain security and open-source tools.
 The company also occupies one of the leading positions among smart contract auditing companies.
-In 2021, it launched a new app that will help prevent exploits in the DeFi hacking space.
+In 2021, it launched a new app to help prevent exploits in the DeFi hacking space.
 Besides, it helps manage the operations of smart contracts.
 OpenZeppelin blockchain security firm also stated that all of its activities aim to reduce DeFi attacks and contribute to distributed ledger technology.

 How To Choose The Best Smart Contract Auditor

 The hallmark of a good report is a detailed description of all vulnerabilities found and suggestions for correcting them.
 A good team also pays close attention to code audits.
 As a result, their reports are detailed and precise.
-If you find that audit reports are superficial, this is a sign of a superficial attitude to work.
+If you find that audit reports are superficial, this signifies a superficial attitude to work.

 Besides, auditor employment can also indicate the quality of its work.
 The best auditors have high demand and a long backlog of orders and, in most cases, can offer you a deadline of up to three months.
 However, a company’s willingness to quickly conduct an audit does not always indicate its unpopularity and good reputation in the market.